We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 EveryPlate is a meal kit subscription service that provides everything you need to enjoy fresh and flavorful dinners at home.

 EveryPlate is more affordable than many similar services and offers meal kits for just $4.99 per serving, regardless of how many meals or servings you select.

-You can also completely customize your menu and pick from 13 unique recipes each week to tailor to your taste buds.
+You can also completely customize your menu and pick from 13 unique recipes each week.

 Weekly boxes include recipe cards and ingredients, making it easy to whip up home-cooked meals that are ready to eat in just 30–40 minutes.

 You can also easily skip a week up to 5 days prior to each delivery, making it a convenient option for those with a busy schedule.